kwrooijen/krita-fill-discontiguous/README.md

 ![](assets/accidental-color-merge.gif)

 ## Todo
-[ ] Create a custom fill tool.
+[] Create a custom fill tool.
 Currently we use the foreground color to decide what to replace.
 Instead it would be nice to use the foreground color as the replacement color, and have some kind of fill tool which will choose the color to replace.

-[ ] Replace in all keyframes.
+[] Replace in all keyframes.
 AFAIK keyframe API is very limited.
 It would be nice to be able to use the fill tool on all keyframes

+[] Update undo tree to keep track of all pixel position changed, and node position.
+Use that to undo any changes.
+This would solve teh accidental merge issue